Maximilian-Winter/llama-cpp-agent/ReadMe.md

     Get the current date and time in the given format.

     Args:
-        output_format: format string for the date and time.
-Defaults to '%Y-%m-%d %H:%M:%S'
+         output_format: formatting string for the date and time, defaults to '%Y-%m-%d %H:%M:%S'
     """
     if output_format is None:
         output_format = '%Y-%m-%d %H:%M:%S'